Bringing Respite to Your Community Workshop

 This FREE workshop will provide you with the information and building blocks needed to start a respite program in your community.
 You will have the opportunity to provide and receive feedback from others starting programs in their communities, allowing you to build a support system throughout the state of Wisconsin.
 This is a six-week course.
 The first, third, and fifth weeks will consist of online modules for you to complete on your own time.
 The second, fourth, and sixth weeks will be a virtual, face-to-face meeting at a scheduled time.
 Space is limited.
 A waitlist will be started once a workshop is full.

-Two sessions are being offered in 2021 for Wisconsin Residents.
-Click for a pdf overview of workshop.
+Four sessions are being offered in 2022 for Wisconsin Residents.
+Click for a pdf overview of the workshop.

 There is a need for more respite programs in Wisconsin.
 Throughout the state, there is funding available to pay for respite care.
 But in most communities, there are very few, if any, providers.
 Respite care programs can look like a variety of models.
 Some use volunteers, and there is no fee to the participants.
 Other respite care services are paid through waiver funds that are provided by the state.